open-telemetry/opentelemetry-go/website_docs/getting-started.md

 The SDK requires an exporter to be created.
 Exporters are packages that allow telemetry data to be emitted somewhere - either to the console (which is what we're doing here), or to a remote system or collector for further analysis and/or enrichment.
 OpenTelemetry supports a variety of exporters through its ecosystem including popular open source tools like Jaeger, Zipkin, and Prometheus.

-To initialize the console exporter, add the following code to the file your `main.go` file -
+To initialize the console exporter, add the following code to the file your `main.go` file:

 ```go
 func main() {